- UI e-Application Submission Policy

 - Choose to start a new upload page or to access an application in progress.

-4. Print your Grants.gov application package and route it, as you would any other proposal, using the standard UI Proposal Routing Form, and see that the paper application and signed routing forms reach the DSP at least five business days in advance of the Grants.gov submission deadline.
+4. Using the standard UI Proposal Routing Form, please see that the application and signed routing forms reach the DSP at least five business days in advance of the Grants.gov submission deadline.
 The PI's signature on the routing form confirms the application is ready for e-submission to Grants.gov.